Pennsylvania man accused of buying, selling human remains from Arkansas on Facebook - NewsBreak

 East Pennsboro Police and an agent from FBI Harrisburg interviewed Pauley who, according to the affidavit, admitted to purchasing two shipments of body parts from the seller in Arkansas.
 Police say Pauley admitted he was selling those body parts to people for monetary gain.

 Human remains were also located in Scranton, according to East Pennsboro Township Police.
-Court documents have also identified a Bloomsburg address for Pauley.New human remains reportedly found in Lake Mead
+Court documents have also identified a Bloomsburg address for Pauley.Fourth set of human remains discovered at Lake Mead since May

 Pauley was arrested and released on $50,000 bail on charges of felony.
 Dealing in proceeds of unlawful activities, felony receiving stolen property, misdemeanor receiving stolen property, and misdemeanor abuse of a corpse.